A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Experimental results

-Traditionally \cite{atfld1} the extent of structural disorder is quantified by the variance $\sigma_A$ of the average ionic radii of the A site in A$_{1-x}$A'$_{x}$BO$_{3}$ and has been measured for the $Ca$, $Sr$, and $Ba$ families \cite{atfld1,tomioka} at various hole dopings close to half filling, $x=0.45$.
-While in the $Ca$ family $\sigma_A$ is $ \sim 10^{-3}$\text{\AA}$^2$, for the $Sr$ family, greater size mismatch (Table.1) leads to $\sigma_A \sim 10^{-2}$\text{\AA}$^2$.
-In our work, we will consider the $Ca$ family to represent the `clean' manganite, while the $Sr$ family is typical of a disordered manganite.
+The half-doped materials are also, inevitably, disordered.
+The Ln and alkaline earth atoms usually have different ionic radius, and an `alloy', with these randomly located lead to variations in the local electronic parameters.
+For example, it leads to random changes in the Mn-O-Mn bond angles, $\theta$ say, modulating the local hopping, $\propto cos^{2}(\theta)$.
+The other effect is `charge scattering' since the Ln and alkaline earth have different valence.
+Typically the extent of structural disorder is quantified by the variance $\sigma_A$ of the ionic radii of the A site ions and its effect has been studied in the Ca, Sr, and Ba families \cite{atfld1,atfld2,tomioka}.
+Near $x=0.5$, the variance in the Ca family is $\sigma_A \sim 10^{-3}$\text{\AA}$^2$, for the Sr family greater mismatch leads to $\sigma_A \sim 10^{-2}$\text{\AA}$^2$.
+We will consider the Ca family to represent the a `clean' manganite, the Sr family is typical of moderate disorder, while the Ba family involves strong disorder.

-In addition to BW variation, explored in detail, as for example in Fig.1, there are studies that focus on the role of disorder in field induced melting.
-The impact of disorder on the zero field $x=0.5$ state has been beautifully demonstrated \cite{akahoshi}.
-Experiments at half doping where CO melts on applying a magnetic field has been carried out with a particular focus on the spatial nature of the melting process \cite{cheong,trokiner} and the role of disorder \cite{melt-exp1,melt-exp2}.

-While in the $Ca$ family the melting fields increase with decreasing $r_A$, in the $Sr$ family they are suppressed on decreasing $r_A$.
-For the $Br$ family, with the largest disorder among the three families, the global CO correlations are destroyed even in the zero field ground state.
-Further, for the former two families, the systematic change in the upper and lower critical fields with $r_A$, provides information on the evolution of the various competing phases as the bandwidth changes.
-The phase diagrams in Fig.1, however do not provide details of the spatial nature of the field melted state.
-Also the detailed thermal evolution, in particular, the high temperature phases are not explored.